 - 63-2-6.
-Appointment qualifications cuties. -- All such officers and employees, except as otherwise provided in this article, shall be selected by the house employing them, and they shall perform the duties usually performed by like officers and employees, and such other duties as may be required of them by the house employing them.
+Appointment qualifications duties. -- All such officers and employees, except as otherwise provided i this article, shall be selected by the house employing the and they shall perform the duties usually performed by lik. officers and employees, and such other duties as may be required of them by the house employing them.
 All clerks herein provided for shall be assignable and all printing clerks shall be skilled and competent proofreaders. - 63-2-7.
-Compensation of members. -- (1) (a) Each member of the general assembly shall receive as tompensation for his services: - (b) The sum of two hundred dollars per north for each month of the term to which he shall have been elected; - (c) The further sum of four thousand eight hundred dollars for each legislative biennial period, payable at the rate of thirty dollars per day during both regular and special sessions, the remainder, if any, payable on the first day of the last month of such biennial period; and - (d) All actual and necessary expenses incurred in traveling to the state capital for one round trip for each regular or special session of the general assembly, such expenses to be paid after the same shall have been incurred and audited.
-The mileage allowance shall not exceed fifteen cents per mile. - (e) The general assembly may provide by joint resolution to suspend its compensation, or any portion thereof, during a period of adjournment to a day certain. - (f) The compensation of members of the general assembly as fixed in subsections (1) (b) and (1) (c) shall apply to all members of the senate and all members of the house of all members of the senate and all members of the house of representatives elected at the 1968 general election and representatives elected at the 1968 general election and sembers of the thereafter, and to members appointed to fill vacancies for the unexpired terms of any such members.
-And members appointed to fill vacancies for the unexpired terms of any such members, shall continue to receive the same compensation for members, shall continue to receive the same compensation for the remainder of the terms for which elected or appointed, under laws in effect at the time of their election or appointment.
+Compensation of members. -- (1) (a) Each member of the general assembly shall receive as compensation for his services: - (b) The sum of two hundred dollars per month for each on month of the term to which he shall have been elected; - (c) The further sum of four thousand eight hundred dollars for each legislative biennial period, payable at the rate of thirty dollars per day during both regular and special sessions, the remainder, if any, payable on the first day of the last month of such biennial period; and - (d) All actual and necessary expenses incurred in traveling to the state capital for one round trip for each regular or special session of the general assembly, such expenses to be paid after the same shall have been incurred and audited.
+The mileage allowance shall not exceed fifteen cents per mile. - (e) The general assembly may provide by joint resolution to suspend its compensation, or any portion thereof, during a period of adjournment to a day certain. - (f) The compensation of members of the general assembly as fixed in subsections (1) (b) and (1) (c) shall apply to all members of the senate and all members of the house of representatives elected at the 1968 general election and thereafter, and to members appointed to fill vacancies for the unexpired terms of any such members.
+Members of the senate elected at the 1966 general election, and members appointed to fill vacancies for the unexpired terms of any such members, shall continue to receive the same compensation for the remainder of the terms for which elected or appointed, under laws in effect at the time of their election or appointment.